The Spectrum Support Program is equipped to serve a finite number of students each academic year.

 Typically, incoming first-year and transfer students will be enrolled at Level 1.

-We pair you with a trained coach who provides individualized support as you continue to work toward your social, academic, and professional goals.
+We pair you with a trained coach who provides individualized support as you continue to work toward your social, academic, and career-related goals.

-Coaches work to support you in connecting with campus resources, including Academic Advising, Residence Life, Disability Services Office, Co-Op and Career Services, Academic Success Center, Counseling and Psychological Services, and more.
+Coaches work to support you in connecting with campus resources, including Academic Advising, Residence Life, Disability Services Office, Career Services, Academic Success Center, Counseling and Psychological Services, and more.

 Program Fees are billed through Student Financial Services and added to the student account.
 Annual fees are billed in two installments at the beginning of the fall and spring academic terms.